 Head of Special Services

 Tom Herlihy, one of Seton’s high school math counselors, answers your questions regarding high school math.
 He is currently homeschooling his four children.
-He received a BS in Electrical Engineering from Manhattan College and is a certified high school math teacher.
+He received a BS in Electrical Engineering from Manhattan College.